kyarik/pre-router/README.md

 Notice that for the last route (the 404 route), we didn't specify a `path` so that it always matches.

-Routes are matched starting from the first one and as soon as we find a match, we stop.
-So, if no route matches a path, we end up reaching the 404 route, which always matches since no `path` was specified.
+`pre-router` matches routes starting from the first one and as soon as it finds a match, it stops.
+So, if no route matches a path, we end up reaching the 404 route, which always matches since it has no `path` specified.

-Even though all routes can be specified top-level, most apps have content around the route that often consists of the header and the footer, which might even require some data (e.g., showing the signed in user in the header).
-In that case, we should have a root component.
+Even though all routes can be specified top-level, most apps have a container around the content that often consists of the header and the footer, which might even require some data (e.g., showing the signed in user in the header).
+In that case, we should have a `<Root>` component.
 For example:

 ```tsx
 const Root: RouteComponent = ({ children }) => (